ccolle/TransAm/_posts/2017-05-18-day-002-oak-ridge-campsite-westmoreland-state-park.markdown

 The next possibility was 50km away, which would make my day total a 140km.
 Onwards I went through the burning sun and intense heat (34° C).
 Around 5 p.m.
 I arrived exhausted at the campsite.
-When riding into the campsite it was well worth the effort.
+When riding into the campsite it became clear that it has been well worth the effort.
 It is located in a forest on the bank of the Potomac, and after following the windy road down to the river I discovered a beautiful beach, part of the campgrounds.
 Swimming was promptly promoted to priority #1.
 The potomac is already wide enough so that the other side is barely visible.